Strategies for Span Labeling with Large Language Models: Results

-In the CPL task, the performance of \catmatch{} methods improves dramatically (by \textasciitilde 30-40\% points) by using the \texttt{occurrence\_index} for indexing the span content.
-This makes sense as the \catmatch{} methods otherwise have no way to refer to additional occurrences of the pattern on the input.
+In the CPL task, the performance of \catmatch{} methods improves dramatically (by \textasciitilde 30-50\% points) by using the \texttt{occurrence\_index} for indexing the span content.
+This makes sense as \catmatch{} methods otherwise have no way to uniquely refer to individual occurrences of the span on the input.
 However, for tasks where the spans are mostly unique and unambiguous, such as NER and ESA-MT, this feature does not provide a clear benefit.

-\paragraph{Structured outputs do not uniformly improve performance} While structured outputs expectedly minimize parsing errors\footnote{The error rate is non-zero since the models may still fail to return a valid JSON, e.g. if they gets stuck in an infinite loop and reach the maximum number of output tokens.} (see \Cref{fig:error_analysis}), restricting an output format naively may hurt model performance.
-Specifically, we found that the models \textit{without} structured outputs sometimes produce a ``spontaneous'' chain-of-thought before generating the output, which can help the model to improve its answer.
+\paragraph{Structured outputs do not uniformly improve performance} While structured outputs expectedly minimize parsing errors\footnote{The error rate is non-zero since the models may still fail to return a valid JSON, e.g., if they get stuck in an infinite loop and reach the maximum number of output tokens.} (see \Cref{fig:error_analysis}), restricting an output format naively may hurt model performance.
+Specifically, we find that the models \textit{without} structured outputs sometimes produce a ``spontaneous'' chain-of-thought before generating the output, which can help the model to improve its answer (at the cost of making the output longer).

-\paragraph{Explicit reasoning helps, but slows down inference.} The issue with restricting the output does not arise with reasoning models that explicitly enclose their reasoning trace between \texttt{<think>} tags, as this reasoning trace is handled separately in LLM frameworks.
-Our additional experiments (see \Cref{app:reasoning_experiments}) show that reasoning may boost the model performance -- for example, by explicitly indexing individual characters in the reasoning trace.
+\paragraph{Explicit reasoning helps, but slows down inference.} The issue with restricting the output does not arise with reasoning models that explicitly enclose their reasoning trace between \texttt{<think>} tags, as this reasoning trace is handled separately in LLM frameworks.\footnote{Note that \textsc{\ourmethod{}} constrains only the final answer portion of the output (after the \texttt{</think>} closing tag); the reasoning trace itself is generated without any vocabulary constraints.} Our additional experiments (see \Cref{app:reasoning_experiments}) show that reasoning may boost the model performance -- for example, by explicitly indexing individual characters in the reasoning trace.
 However, this comes at the cost of a much higher number of output tokens during inference, which in our case sometimes lead to hitting the maximum output token limit before producing the answer.